Woman on her phone with text "engage more B2B buyers"

 • Industry-specific content that demonstrates expertise

-The typical B2B buying journey involves six to 10 decision-makers, each armed with pieces of information they’ve gathered independently.
+The typical B2B buying journey involves six to 10 decision-makers, each with information gathered independently.

-By utilizing influencer marketing, you can connect with everyone and anyone who can impact the decision-making process —and hook buyers where they’re already looking.
+By utilizing influencer marketing, you can connect with everyone and anyone who can impact the decision-making process and hook buyers where they are already looking.

 What makes a high-value B2B influencer?